 Texas Parent To Parent – Support and information for families with children with disabilities, chronic illness and other special needs.

 John Tracy Clinic – Provides free services to families with infants and young children (age birth to five years) who are deaf or hard of hearing.
 A non-profit educational center offering correspondence education programs, free local audiological services, parent classes and support groups, international summer sessions, parent-infant/early intervention services and a full onsite preschool program for children who are deaf or hard of hearing.
-Free services have reached a worldwide audience for over 60 years.
+View John Tracy Clinic website in Spanish.

 American Academy of Pediatrics Position Statement – Endorses the implementation of universal newborn hearing screening.
-In addition, the statement reviews the primary objectives, important components, and recommended screening parameters that characterize an effective universal newborn hearing screening program.
+The statement reviews the primary objectives, important components, and recommended screening parameters that characterize an effective universal newborn hearing screening program.